stdhd/image_captioning/README.md

 As baseline model we implement the approach of [Xu et al. (2015)](http://arxiv.org/abs/1502.03044).

 # Model architecture
 Just like [Xu et al. (2015)](http://arxiv.org/abs/1502.03044) we use an encoder network to retrieve features from images.
 The feature vector is then used to initialze a LSTM decoder, which unrolls a generated caption.
-For each step, an attention mechanism is apllied on the feature vector.
-The attention mechanism is illustrated below using a real example and how our implementation attends to different areas of the image during unrolling.
+For each step, an attention mechanism is applied on the feature vector.
+The attention mechanism is illustrated below using a real example and shows how our implementation attends to different areas of the image during unrolling.
 ![Unrolling](unroll-min.png)

 # Usage